ConlynPattison/CST325/SolarSystem/README.md

 ## Controls
 ### Navigation
 Keyboard
 * Press 'A' -> changes camera to point at Earth, and slows down time
-    * Press 'D' -> changes camera to point at the sun, and speeds up time
+* Press 'D' -> changes camera to point at the sun, and speeds up time Mouse
+*